canonical/mongodb-operator/README.md

 ## Description

 The Charmed MongoDB Operator delivers automated operations management from day 0 to day 2 on the [MongoDB Community Edition](https://github.com/mongodb/mongo) document database.

-MongoDB is a general purpose distributed document database.
-This operator charm deploys and operates MongoDB (vs 5.0) on physical or virtual machines as a single replica.
+It is an open source, end-to-end, production ready data platform on top of cloud native technologies.

+The Charmed MongoDB Operator provides a data platform based on MongoDB.
+MongoDB is a popular NoSQL database application.
+It stores its data with JSON-like documents creating a flexible experience for users; with easy to use data aggregation for data analytics.
+It is a distributed database, so vertical and horizontal scaling come naturally.

+This operator charm deploys and operates MongoDB on physical or virtual machines.
+It offers features such as replication, TLS, password rotation, and easy to use integration with applications.
+The Charmed MongoDB Operator meets the need of deploying MongoDB in a structured and consistent manner while allowing the user flexibility in configuration.
+It simplifies deployment, scaling and configuration of MongDB in production in a reliable way.

 ## Usage